php-fig/per-coding-style/spec.md

 Expressions in parentheses MAY be split across multiple lines, where each subsequent line is indented at least once.
 When doing so, the first condition MUST be on the next line.
 Boolean operators between conditions MUST always be at the beginning or at the end of the line, not a mix of both.
+An expression being split across multiple lines (as might be the case with an anonymous function or array) does not constitute splitting the expressions list itself.

 ```php
 <?php